helenaaaaaaaaaa/Tutorials/tutorials/ai-core-helloworld/ai-core-helloworld.md

 <!-- border -->![image](img2/aics/app-status.png)

 [OPTION END]

+> **Note:** The application automatically actively syncs with your GitHub repository at intervals of ~3 minutes.

 If there are any errors in the syntax of your executable then this application status will report `message` with the error in the code output.